mehradnan/MSE302-IP-mehr-adnan/GenAI_prompts.md

-##prompt
+## Prompt

 > give me the five most widely used mental-health or CBT-related apps globally.
 Include their focus areas, approximate downloads, and what type of intervention each provides.
 >
-##REPSONE
+## Response

->Thought for 1m 6s
+Thought for 1m 6s

->Here are 5 of the most widely used mental-health / CBT-related apps worldwide, with what they focus on, rough download scale, and the intervention type:
+Here are 5 of the most widely used mental-health / CBT-related apps worldwide, with what they focus on, rough download scale, and the intervention type:

 App	Primary focus areas	Approx. downloads*	Intervention type Calm	Mindfulness, stress, anxiety, sleep (Sleep Stories, breathwork)	50M+ (Android)